ApurvaBhargava/my-curriculum-vitae/README.md

 - 2016-2017: Second place in Hell in the Cell (Robotics: Soccer Playing Bot Competition) in TechVibes'17.
 - 2015-2016: First place in Edge Avoider (Path-coder Robot Competition) in TechVibes'16.
 - 2015-2016: Second place in Canyon Rush (Robotic Arm/ Crane Competition) in TechVibes'16.

+## VOLUNTEER WORK

+- Sharda Institute of Social Concerns and Research: Part of the initiative to promote literacy and health in rural areas- worked with underpriveleged children and women, taught elementary subjects and discussed the importance of health and hygiene.
+- All World Gayatri Pariwar: Gave tuitions to children of the local underpriveleged families.